-Well it’s time to wrap up our Water Series.
-Storing water is something that is SO important, and something we get asked about all the time.
-We thought we’d wrap it up with a Summary/FAQ post that you can use to refer back to as you continue to work on your water storage.
+Storing water is something that is SO important, and something we get asked about all the time here at Food Storage Made Easy.
+We created an entire water storage series on the blog to help answer all of the questions we get asked regularly in our Facebook Group.
+This post will be an overview / summary that you can use to refer back to as you continue to work on your water storage.

 Here are some of the questions we were asked by you, our readers when we started the series.
 Through out the series, we’ve covered these answers in different posts.

 What types of water storage containers are best?